rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 <kbd><p align="center"><img src="/03-ACCESSIONING/Images/figure21.png" alt="Figure 21: Homer G. Phillips example" width="75%"/></p></kbd>

 #### 2.2.3.7 External documents sub-record
-This field defined the location of the papework found in the Sharepoint Acquisitions folder.
+This field defined the location of the paperwork found in the Sharepoint Acquisitions folder.

-Click the button to Add Externa Document, and fill in the Title and Location.
+Click the button to Add Externa Document and fill in the Title and Location.
 *	Title: File name of the deed or other paperwork located in the
 *	Location: Link to the paperwork from the Sharepoint Acquisitions folder